omphalos/smr/README.md

 smr
 ===

-This is an implementation of streaming multiple regression in JavaScript.
-It's useful if you want to run multiple regression, and it works if you want to run it in real-time or over very large datasets that won't fit into memory all at once.
+This is an implementation of multiple regression in JavaScript.
+It is streaming, which means that you can incrementally add observations and recalculate coefficients on the fly, without having to re-iterate over your dataset.
+This is particularly useful if you want to run multiple regression in real-time or over very large datasets that won't fit into memory all at once.

 # Quick Start